ABOUT

 What’s the story?
 How did this punk kid get here?

-Looking for a route out of the rat race, Chemynne launched a small company dedicated to the pursuit of sustainable design, and left California for Bend, Oregon in 1998.
-Mulch Design would remain her full time platform for the next 21 years until 2019.
-Hundreds of brands were created for eco-motivated companies during this time—for green builders & architects; natural health clinics; organic chocolates, coffees, wines, & ciders; clothing companies; dispensaries, plant nurseries & land conservation organizations, hip bars and restaurants—have comprised Mulch Design’s client base.
+Looking for a route out of the San Fran rat race, Chemynne launched a small company dedicated to the pursuit of sustainable design, and left California for Bend, Oregon in 1998.
+Mulch Design would remain her full time platform for the next 20 years until 2018.
+Hundreds of brands were created for eco-motivated companies during this time—for green builders & architects; natural health clinics; organic chocolates, coffees, wines, & ciders; clothing companies; dispensaries, plant nurseries & land conservation organizations; hip bars and restaurants—have comprised Mulch Design’s client base.
 Choosing to work with smaller to midsize businesses was always the focus, guiding them into implementing more sustainable practices as well as lifting-up their brands.
 A few of her more notable projects have included brand work for the band Arrested Development, Of The Earth organic clothing; and Paul Hawken’s Natural Capital Institute.
-Chemynne also introduced a Zero Waste plan for the Oregon Winterfest, and spearheaded Basic Rights Oregon’s "Support Diversity" campaign, which helped to implement new state legislation introducing non-discriminatory language in the work-place in support of the LGBTQ+ community.
+Chemynne also introduced a Zero Waste plan for the Oregon Winterfest, and spearheaded Basic Rights Oregon’s "Support Diversity" campaign, which helped to implement updated state legislation introducing non-discriminatory language in the work-place in support of the LGBTQ+ community.

 With a tiny team and a big heart, Mulch Design cataloged years of award-winning work.

-Currently representing a humble roster of internationally-known artists, BassRoutes, LLC is growing gently and is dedicated full-time to drum and bass music, the artists, and the culture.
+Currently representing a humble roster of incredible internationally-known artists, BassRoutes, LLC is growing gently and is dedicated full-time to drum and bass music, the artists, and the culture.